Special-K-s-Flightsim-Bots/pymgrs/README.md

 # pymgrs
-Pure Pyhon MGRS coordinate converter.
+Pure Python MGRS coordinate converter.

 This is a python port of javascipt utiliy for converting between WGS84 lat/lng and MGRS coordinates.
 Which can be found at https://github.com/proj4js/mgrs